hascat/HearthRoulette/README.md

 - [Necrolord Hearthstone](https://www.wowhead.com/item=182773/necrolord-hearthstone)
 - [Night Fae Hearthstone](https://www.wowhead.com/item=180290/night-fae-hearthstone)
 - [Venthyr Sinstone](https://www.wowhead.com/item=183716/venthyr-sinstone-wip)

+If the player has unlocked Renown 80 with a covenant, that covenant's hearthstone will be usable by any character regardless of current covenant, and so that toy will be added to the set of toys to choose from.

 If any of the above toys are marked as favorites, the random selection will be made only from those toys marked as favorites.